 Many people are taken in by how cute (and relatively inexpensive) baby bosc monitors are.
 They can often be purchased for similar prices to bearded dragons, and being less than a foot in length the chunky babies can be very appealing indeed.
 It is important, however, to appreciate just what you’re getting yourself into before buying a baby bosc monitor.

-While young bosc monitors will be happy in a traditional wooden vivarium or large Exo Terra tank, adult specimens will require a far more roomy enclosure.
+While young bosc monitors will be happy in a traditional wooden vivarium or large glass tanks, adult specimens will require a far more roomy enclosure.
 Youngsters can be successfully housed in a tank measuring roughly three feet (90cm) in length, and eighteen inches (45cm) in depth.

 Appreciate, however, that baby monitors can double in size in a matter of months when well cared-for, so it is often to start off with a larger cage of 120cm or more.
 This means that such a cage can be used for a longer period of time before rehousing is necessary.